ManiAm/moviepulse/README.md

 To improve response time and reduce redundant calls, Flask leverages an in-memory Redis cache.
 Frequently accessed data is temporarily stored in Redis, allowing the system to serve cached results quickly rather than querying TMDb on every request.

-While Redis is ideal for caching transient data, persistent user-related information—such as interaction logs, preferences, watch history, and session metadata—is stored in a PostgreSQL database.
+While Redis is ideal for caching transient data, persistent user-related information - such as interaction logs, preferences, watch history, and session metadata - is stored in a PostgreSQL database.
 SQLAlchemy serves as the ORM layer, providing a clean and Pythonic interface to interact with the database.

 ## Project Structure